Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Is L-1 better than H1B?

-It depends on a case-by-case basis because they are both nonimmigrant vias that grant you permission to work and live in the country for a predetermined period, and they have distinct requirements to satisfy.
+It depends on a case-by-case basis because they are both nonimmigrant visas that grant you permission to work and live in the country for a predetermined period, and they have distinct requirements to satisfy.
 The L-1 visa is ideal for executive professionals, those in managerial positions (L-1A requirement), or those with specialized knowledge (L-1B visa requirement) within multinational companies (those that have offices in the U.S. as well as overseas where they currently work).
-Be aware that blanket petitions are not possible for H1B.
+Be aware that blanket petitions are not possible for H-1B.
 Read this guide for an in-depth comparison between the L-1 vs. H1B visa.

 Is an L-1 visa challenging to get?

 This depends on your current job skills, ability to file correctly, submit all the documentation, and prove you have all the qualifications.
-Having a qualified immigration professional at your disposal is the first step to obtaining the visa.
+Having a qualified immigration professional at your disposal is the first step to obtaining a visa.

 Why are L-1 visas getting rejected?

 Some common reasons we see L-1 rejections include:

-Is it easier to get Green Card on an L-1 visa?
+Is it easier to get a green card on an L-1 visa?

 Transitioning from L-1 visa to green card is a great option for a path to living permanently in the United States.
 Learn more about the requirements to transition from L-1B to Green Card.

 Can I move from L-1B to L-1A?